 shell> mysql db_name < backup-file.sql

 InnoDB logical backup specifics

-If everything set up correctly, InnoDB can copy all the contents of a table into the buffer pool during the table scan.
-Such behavior causes problems of the logical backup in case of InnoDB engine as it always evokes the full table scan.
+If everything is set up correctly, InnoDB can copy all the contents of a table into the buffer pool during the table scan.
+Such behavior causes problems of the logical backup in the case of the InnoDB engine as it always evokes the full table scan.

 But you can avoid this issue in the following way.
 All you need to do is to increase the value of the innodb_old_blocks_time system variable that represents the time in milliseconds that must pass before a recent page that was accessed is put into the “new” sublist in the buffer pool.
 All data that have been accessed once should remain in the “old” sublist.
 It means that such data will be excluded from the buffer pool soon.

-The basic usage os mysqlhotcopy is as simple as
+The basic usage of mysqlhotcopy is as simple as

 shell> mysqlhotcopy db_name_1 ... db_name_n /path/to/new_directory